MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up/index.md

 ## Sample Applications

 ### Security check
-The `StepUpUserLogin` and `StepUpPinCode` security checks are available in the SecurityChecks Maven project.
+The `StepUpUserLogin` and `StepUpPinCode` security checks are available in the SecurityChecks project under the StepUp Maven project.
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80) the Security Checks Maven project.

 ### Applications